npm/redsess/README.md

 * session.get(cb)

 Fetches all keys from the session.
+If there is no data in the session, then it'll return `null`.

 * session.del(k, cb)